Email Marketing Strategy Basics: Everything You Need To Know

 This is especially true after the European Union (EU) enacted the General Data Protection Regulation (GDPR) in May 2018.

-Let’s go over some of the key requirements of the US’s CAN-SPAM Act, as well as the EU’s GDPR.
+Let's go over some of the key requirements of the US's CAN-SPAM Act, the EU's GDPR, and Canada's CASL.

 US CAN-SPAM Act